CODE SECURITY

 FOSSA

-FOSSA is what you reach for when compliance isn't just a checkbox; it’s part of your job description.
-It focuses heavily on license tracking and legal risks, which makes it a favorite for companies in finance, healthcare, or anywhere audits are a regular thing.
+FOSSA is what you reach for when compliance isn't just a checkbox; it's part of your job description.
+It focuses heavily on license tracking and legal risks, which makes it a favorite for companies in finance, healthcare, or anywhere that audits are a regular thing.

 Pros: